mahesh989/Parkinson_Disease/README.md

 Parkinson's Disease (PD) stands as a formidable challenge in the realm of neurological disorders.
 A progressive movement disorder affecting the nervous system, PD manifests through debilitating symptoms such as tremors, rigidity, bradykinesia, and postural instability[^1^].
 While notable figures like Muhammad Ali, Michael J. Fox, and Pope John Paul II have grappled with PD, there remains no known cure for this affliction[^2^].

-Diagnosing PD presents intricate challenges due to the lack of specific diagnostic tests and the invasive nature of some existing procedures.
-Blood tests, laboratory assessments, and brain scans are used to exclude other potential disorders, but these approaches often involve rigorous processes that can add to the distress of those affected by PD[^1^].
+Due to the absence of precise diagnostic tests and the invasiveness of several current methods, diagnosing PD poses complex difficulties.
+Blood tests, laboratory evaluations, and brain scans are used to rule out other probable diseases, although these methods sometimes include arduous procedures that might worsen the suffering of PD patients[1].

-This project embarks on an exploration of a non-invasive diagnostic avenue using voice sample data analysis.
-The aspiration is to harness distinctive features in the acoustic properties of individuals' voices to discern between those affected by PD and those who are not.
-By probing these acoustic markers, the project aims to contribute to the development of an accessible and reliable diagnostic tool for PD.
+Using speech sample data processing, this research explores a non-invasive diagnosis route.
+The goal is to distinguish between those who have PD and those who do not by using specific characteristics in the acoustic qualities of their voices.
+The initiative intends to contribute to the creation of a user-friendly and accurate PD diagnosis tool by examining these auditory indicators.

 ## Project Objective

-This project focuses on leveraging voice sample data analysis as a potential non-invasive method for diagnosing PD.
-The goal is to identify specific acoustic markers within voice samples that can distinguish between individuals with PD and those without the condition.
-By analyzing a set of acoustic features extracted from voice recordings, the project aims to contribute to the development of an accessible and reliable diagnostic tool for PD.
+The goal of this study is to develop speech sample data analysis as a viable non-invasive PD diagnosis technique.
+To discriminate between people with PD and those who do not have the disorder, particular acoustic indicators within speech samples have to be found.
+The study intends to contribute to the creation of a usable and trustworthy PD diagnosis tool by investigating a set of acoustic properties collected from speech recordings.

 ## Dataset and Methodology

-The project utilizes the `po1_data.txt` dataset, comprising voice samples collected from both PD patients and healthy individuals.
-Each participant recorded 26 voice samples, encompassing sustained vowels, numbers, words, and sentences.
-Acoustic features extracted using Praat, a free acoustic analysis software[^4^], provide the foundation for subsequent analyses.
+The 'po1_data.txt' dataset, which includes speech samples taken from both PD patients and healthy people, is used in this study.
+Each participant recorded 26 speech samples, including words, phrases, sustained vowels, and numerals.
+The basis for the following investigations is laid out by acoustic characteristics that were retrieved using Praat, a free acoustic analysis program[4].

 ## Key Steps and Insights

 The project unfolds through a series of steps.
 Check the Python code name named Parkinson_Disease_Feature_Selection.py
 ### 1. Data Loading and Preprocessing

-The dataset was loaded and preprocessed to prepare it for analysis.
-It consists of 1039 entries and 29 columns, each representing different acoustic features extracted from voice recordings.
-The data underwent the following steps:
+In order to get the dataset ready for analysis, it was loaded and preprocessed.
+It has 1039 entries and 29 columns with various acoustic elements taken from voice recordings for each entry.
+The data passed through the following processes:

 #### 1.1 Data Dimensions